 What is Discrete Trial Training?

-DTT is based on Applied Behaviour Analysis (ABA) theory.
-It involves breaking skills down to their most basic parts and teaching those skills to children, step by step.
-Children get rewards for all of their achievements, which encourages them to learn.
+DTT is based on Applied Behaviour Analysis (ABA) theory and is often used as part of a broad, ABA-based approach.
+It involves breaking skills into their most basic parts and teaching those skills to children step by step.
+Children get rewards for all their achievements, which encourages them to learn.

 Who is Discrete Trial Training for?